Pregnant or Bloated African Clawed Frog

 Other forms of treatment also include;

 - Exotic vets are removing excessive fluid from your African dwarf frog’s abdomen.
-This will reduce the pressure on the limbs and will certainly make your frog feel better almost immediately.
-It is always advisable to see a vet in this case, if you attempt to drain the fluid yourself, you may puncture something that cannot be repaired.
-Therefore, it is a disease that requires some expertise.
+The frog will feel better because this reduces the pressure that rests on its limbs immediately.
+It is always advisable to see a vet in this case, attempting to drain the fluid without an expert can lead to complications because you might puncture what cannot be treated.

 - Does not spread from frog to frog – other healthy frogs require isolation in order not to stress them out by treating them for something they don’t have.